-Enter this cobb pasta salad.
-It’s all your favorites from a traditional cobb salad, but with pasta instead of lettuce!
+Enter this Cobb pasta salad.
+It’s all your favorites from a traditional Cobb salad but with pasta instead of lettuce!

-Cobb salad is one of my favorite salads and it’s usually what I order if we’re at a sandwich shop.
+Classic Cobb salad is one of my favorite salads and it’s usually what I order if we’re at a sandwich shop.

 But at home, sometimes making a salad for dinner means someone comes back to the kitchen a couple of hours later looking for a snack.

-So I thought, why not take one of my favorite salads and swap the pasta for lettuce?
+So, I thought, why not take one of my favorite salads and swap the pasta for lettuce?

-My whole family raved at how good it was and no one came back looking for snacks after dinner.
+My whole family raved at how good it was, and no one came back looking for snacks after dinner.
 Mission accomplished!

 - It’s super easy.
 Literally, throw it all in a large bowl and toss and you’re done.
 It’s a clean-out-the-fridge type of meal.

 - It’s very friendly to substitutions.
 Nearly every topping can be substituted for a different variation.
 Turkey for chicken, green olives for black, Colby jack for cheddar… really, you can’t go wrong.
-It’s cheap.

-- This entire meal will set you back roughly $5, which for a family of four is pretty darn good!
+- Cheap.
+This entire meal will set you back roughly $5, which for a family of four is pretty darn good!

-- It’s a great side dish too!
+- It’s a great side dish or potluck option too!

-- pasta
+- Pasta

-- bacon
+- Bacon

-- shredded chicken
+- Shredded chicken

-- diced tomato
+- Diced tomato

-- sliced olives
+- Sliced olives

-- cubed cheddar cheese
+- Cubed cheddar cheese

-- avocado
+- Avocado

-- homemade ranch dressing
+- Homemade ranch dressing

 You need 12-16oz of your favorite pasta.
 I used einkorn rotini, but the type of pasta you use doesn’t matter so much.
-Use whatever you have, or whatever works for your dietary needs, and cook it al dente, which is slightly undercooked, and give it a rinse in cold water.
+Use whatever you have, or whatever works for your dietary needs, and cook it al dente, which is slightly undercooked, then give it a rinse in cold water.

 If you have a few containers or bags of leftover pasta in the pantry, this is a great way to use them up so they don’t end up in the trash can!
 Just make sure you cook them separately, since different sizes of pasta call for different cooking times.